stumpapp/stump/apps/expo/README.md

 ## Roadmap 🗺️

-With the `v0.1.0` release of the Stump server (very) slowly approaching, the mobile app has the following items targeted for an _initial POC_:

-- [ ] Various initial expo-related project configuration:
-  - [ ] Appropriate routing setup (e.g. tabs and stack navigators)
-- [x] Configure and connect to a Stump server instance
-- [x] Login or claim an unclaimed server instance
-- [ ] A home screen that shows the server at a glance:
-  - [x] Various server statistics
-  - [ ] In progress media
-  - [ ] Newly added series and books
-- [ ] A library screen that shows a paginated list of series within a library
-- [ ] A series screen that shows a pagination list of media within a series
-- [ ] A very basic book overview screen
-- [ ] Support barebones readers for:
-  - [ ] Epub
-  - [ ] CBZ/CBR
-- [ ] Dark theme support
+You can find the high-level roadmap for the Stump mobile app in the [documentation](https://www.stumpapp.dev/guides/mobile/app#planned-features).
+For a more granular view of what is coming, you can also take a look at the [project board](https://github.com/orgs/stumpapp/projects/8).

 ## Acknowledgements 🙏

-- Thanks to [@dancamdev](https://github.com/dancamdev) for bootstrapping this Expo project 🙌
+- Thanks to [@dancamdev](https://github.com/dancamdev) for bootstrapping this Expo project template 🙌
+- Thanks to [@LRotenberger](https://github.com/LRotenberger) for building out the initial POC for the mobile app 🚀